esamattis/react-zorm/README.md

 Features / opinions

 -   💎 Type-safe
+    -   Get form data as a typed object
+    -   Typo safe `name` and `id` attribute generation
 -   🤯 Nested object and array fields
 -   ✅ Validation on the client [and the server](#server-side-validation)
     -   Via FormData ([Remix](https://remix.run/)!) and JSON